 There is not one single HPV virus - instead, HPV really represents a large group of different types or strains of virus (over 100!), which may have effects ranging from warts on your hands, feet, or genitals to the rarer but more serious consequences of cancers of the head, neck, and genitals, particularly cervical cancer.
 Most often, HPV has no symptoms (asymptomatic).

 The types of HPV are divided up into low risk and high risk types.

 How can you protect yourself and your sexual partners?
 PREVENTION!
-There are two HPV vaccines on the market.
-Gardasil helps prevent the four strains that cause around 90% of genital warts cases, 70% of cervical and vaginal cancers, and 50% of vulvar cancers and Gardasil is approved for ALL people aged 9-26 to help reduce the risk for genital warts and HPV-related cancers.
-Cervarix is approved for females only and does not protect against genital warts.
+There are three HPV vaccines on the market.
+Gardasil helps prevent the four strains that cause around 90% of genital warts cases, 70% of cervical and vaginal cancers, and 50% of vulvar cancers and Gardasil is approved for all people aged 9-26 to help reduce the risk for genital warts and HPV-related cancers.
+Cervarix is approved for people with vaginas only and does not protect against genital warts.
 The other way to significantly reduce your odds of getting HPV or of spreading it to your sexual partner(s) is to use condoms or dental dams ALL the time.
 Finally, see your health care provider regularly (at least once yearly if you've been sexually active) to discuss your sexual and reproductive health.